mborn319/boltOnDocker/README.md

-# Bolt CMS On Docker with MariaDB
+# Bolt CMS On Docker with SqLite

-Simple setup for Bolt CMS on MariaDB and Docker.
+Simple setup for Bolt CMS on [SqLite][1] and Docker.

 ## Installation